Hacker Who Posted Nudes Of Celebs Like Kirsten Dunst And Jennifer Lawrence Pleads For Shorter Prison Sentence

-Between April 2013 through October 2014, George Garofano was busy doing anything he could to hack into people’s iCloud accounts.
+Between April 2013 and October 2014, George Garofano was busy doing anything he could to hack into people’s iCloud accounts.
 The hacker sent emails that appeared to be from Apple in order to retrieve people’s username and passwords, known as a phishing scam.
 This gave Garofano unprecedented access into the lives of many people, including celebrities like Jennifer Lawrence, described the Daily Mail.

 Armed with sensitive photos and videos, Garofano went on to post nude pics of celebrities on Reddit.
 As he faces something like 10 to 16 months in prison, the hacker and family are asking for a more lenient sentence.
 Garofano explained.